Home > Glossary of Terms

 Angle of IncidenceThe angle formed between an incoming ray of light striking a surface and a perpendicular line drawn to that surface at the point of incidence (the point at which the ray strikes the surface.)

-Angle of ReflectionThe angle formed between an outgoing ray of light after striking a surface, and reflecting from it, and a perpendicular line drawn to that surface at the point of incidence.
+Angle of ReflectionThe angle formed between an outgoing ray of light after striking a surface and reflecting from it, and a perpendicular line is drawn to that surface at the point of incidence.

 Angstrom (Å)A unit of optical wavelength (obsolete).
 1 Å= 10-10 meters.
 Note: The angstrom has historically been used in the field of optics, but it is not an SI (International System) unit.

 Angular AlignmentThe alignment of two optical fibers with respect to the angle formed by their axes.

 Angular Misalignment LossThe optical power loss is caused by the angular deviation from the optimum alignment of the source to optical fiber, fiber-to-fiber, or fiber-to-detector.
 See also: Extrinsic joint loss; Lateral offset loss.

 AnodeThe element of an electron tube or semiconductor device towards which the primary electron stream flows.
 It can be thought of as the positive potential terminal.

 Anti-Reflection (AR) CoatingA thin layer of material is applied to an optical surface to reduce reflectance and increase transmittance.
 The ideal value of the refractive index of a single-layered film is the square root of the product of the refractive indices on either side of the surface to which it is applied, the ideal optical thickness being one-quarter of the wavelength.